Best NYC Instagram photos

 Sunsets and Sunrises

 The New York City skyline never gets old, but it looks especially stunning against the sunrise and sunset.
-Even though my apartment faces uptown, the view is amazing when there’s a “cotton candy sky” around 6 a.m.
-And whenever I take a photo for Instagram, it always gets a bunch of likes – no filter needed.
+Facing uptown, the view is amazing when there’s a “cotton candy sky” around 6 a.m.
+When you take a sunrise or sunset photo for Instagram, you’re almost guaranteed a bunch of likes – no filter needed.

 In the city that never sleeps, nighttime is the best time to truly capture the round-the-clock spirit of New York City.
 Yellow cabs whizzing by, the bustling sidewalks, the lights, and the swanky array of cocktails being served are all prime Instagram material.